jeffThompson/CreativeProgramming1/Week07_Interactivity/README.md

 * Complex conditions (nest if/else statements depending on interaction)
 * Constraining movement or changes using `map()`

 Remember!
 The way your finished code interacts with the viewer and the visual results it creates are what's important: fancy code + boring output = boring art.
 Same goes for ["feature creep"](https://en.wikipedia.org/wiki/Feature_creep) (aka the potpourri approach).
-Don't worry about trying to build a drawing app or physics simulation; instead, try thinking about ways to make the kinds of sketches you've created so far change using mouse and keyboard input.
+Don't worry about trying to build a drawing app or physics simulation – it seems simple but you'll spend your whole time on technical problems.
+Instead, try making something that's visually engaging and where interactivity feels fun, interesting, and complex.

 *Above: an operator at a [SAGE console](https://en.wikipedia.org/wiki/Semi-Automatic_Ground_Environment), using a light pen.*